ADHFMZ7/aShell/README.md

 This is a project to make my own Unix shell.
 My main goal is to get it running vim well.

-This is a project to make my own terminal emulator and a Unix shell.
-My main goal is to get it running vim well.

 I am also creating a [terminal emulator](github.com/adhfmz7/termu)

 ## Ash shell